 Skip to main content

-BI Engine
+Business Engine

 • It uses dashboards as configuration which means it retrieves dashboard queries and thresholds and uses them as alert rule parameters.
 That eliminates the duplicative work when users have to enter the same specifics twice.